dagbjorn/microcoffeeoncloud/README.md

 :warning: Each time WSL is shut down, Docker must be started again.
 As of Windows 10, there is no easy way to autostart services on WSL.

+##### Add DOCKER_HOST on Windows

+To make the docker daemon available for tools like `dockerfile-maven-plugin` on Windows, add the environment variable:

+    DOCKER_HOST=tcp://localhost:2375

+from `Control Panel` > `Edit the system environment variables`.

-#### Install Minikube and create kubectl alias
+##### Install Minikube and create kubectl alias

+In addition to Docker, we also install Minikube which is single-node Kubernetes cluster.

-Download latest version of Minikube and install it in `/usr/local/bin`.
+Download the latest version of Minikube and install it in `/usr/local/bin`.

     mkdir -p ~/download/minikube/latest
     cd ~/download/minikube/latest